Bert Bell

 This led Bell to propose an NFL Draft to ensure weaker teams had an advantage in signing leading players, as a way to introduce stability and competitive balance into the league.
 In 1935, his proposal was accepted, and in February of 1936, he acted as Master of Ceremonies at the first NFL Draft at his father’s hotel, the Ritz Carlton, in Philadelphia.

 After the first three years of the Eagles’ existence, Bell was able to obtain sole ownership of the franchise with a quaint bid of $4,500, which is worth roughly $82,000 today.
-Having ousted his former ownership partner, he made him the head coach of the team, which led them to a 1-11 finish, their worst record ever.
+Having ousted his former ownership partner, he made himself the head coach of the team, which led them to a 1-11 finish, their worst record ever.
 Two years later in 1938, the Eagles achieved a 5-6 record in their first profitable season.

 National Football League Championship 1946 Chicago Bears football charm inscribed to Bert Bell